disha00991/disha00991.github.io/src/data/dreams.md

 <hr/>

 #### Some mediocre mandatory dreams
-*May/maynot become true based on time/money/space complexity of solution thereupon*
+*May / May not become true based on time/money/space complexity of solution thereupon*
 - A small rocky hut in a hilly mountaineous location for my kids' vacation
 - At least one live encounter of the Aurora in the skies of Alaska
 - Banning Dolphin Shows, zoo culture and releasing all these "β" creatures together into the wild.